Delve into

 And the winner is ...
 "The Culture of Burnout"!

-We're over the moon that our book is the recent winner of the Independent Press Awards 2024 Distinguished Favorite Award and the Reader Views Silver Award in the category of Societal Issues for the 2023 Reviewers Choice Awards!
+We're over the moon that our book is the recent winner of the Independent Press Awards 2024 Distinguished Favorite Award, the Reader Views Silver Award in the category of Societal Issues for the 2023 Reviewers Choice Awards, and the Honorable Mention Award in Business for the 2024 Eric Hoffer Book Awards!

 Click each award icon to learn more!